Home Fixed IncomeCorporate Bonds Corporate Bonds or Stocks: What’s Better?

 4. Taxes

 There is tax applied on everything be it stocks or bonds.
+A common question investors ask is, ‘How are the Corporate Bonds Taxed?‘ Understanding the tax implications of corporate bonds is essential for making informed investment decisions.
 For stocks, if you hold the asset for less than one year, the gains incurred are taxed as per STCG which is 15% and if held more than 12 months the gains are taxed as per LTCG which is 10%.
 The LTCG is applicable on exceeding Rs 1 lakh in the financial year only.

 Bonds have interest income along with capital gains when sold in the secondary market.
 Therefore interest is taxed as per the income slab rate of an individual.
 The capital gain tax applies as STCG if the listed bond is held below 12 months as per the income tax slab of an individual and as LTCG if held above 12 months at 10% without indexation benefits.
 Whereas the unlisted bonds sold before 36 months are taxed as per the income tax slab rate of an individual as STCG and if sold after 36 months then 20% tax without indexation as LTCG.
 The TDS is deducted at 10% for both listed and unlisted bonds and it can be exempted upon submitting the form 15G/H.